IU-Capstone-Project-2025/open-labs-share/services/articles-service/ARTICLES_README.md

 ## Purpose

 The **Articles** service on the **Open Labs Share** platform is the central repository of all scientific articles in the system.
-It provides a single point of management for scientific content and access to file resources.
-It allows:
+It provides a single point of management for scientific content and access to file resources
-- **Authors** to publish their scientific articles and research papers
-- **Teachers** to link their lab work with theoretical materials and articles
-- **Students** to read additional educational literature and research materials

 ## Functionality